How the Fed impacts stocks, crypto and other investments

 In the meantime, markets continue to re-adjust to the economic environment with the expectation that rates are poised to move even lower.

-The bellwether 10-year Treasury, now offering a 3.65 percent yield, is well below its 52-week high of 4.99 percent set in October 2023.
-That’s even after a surge to start the year, and it’s been falling in recent weeks.
-Lower Treasury rates and a lower fed funds rate are both helping to make it easier for money to flow through the economy, helping to boost markets or at least support them more than with no changes.
+The bellwether 10-year Treasury, now offering a 4.40 percent yield, is well below its 2023 high of 4.99 percent set in October 2023.
+That’s even after a surge to start the year and a more recent surge following the Fed’s September rate cut.
+Lower Treasury rates and a lower fed funds rate make it easier for money to flow through the economy, helping to boost markets or at least support them more than with no changes.

 How interest rates have affected crypto and commodities markets